RebRut03/stock-analysis/README.md

    > Daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
 And the yearly return is the percentage difference in price from the beginning of the year to the end of the year.

-   - To calculate this analysis, the code should loop through all of the stocks.
-The solution I came up with to acheive this is as follows:

    - **2017 Stock Analysis:**

       ![Stock_Table_2017](Resources/Stock_Table_2017.PNG)